Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 A person with COPD should ask their doctor whether getting an annual flu vaccine would be beneficial.
 They may need to inhale supplemental oxygen at night and perhaps during the day as well.
 In certain cases, surgery may be performed to remove damaged areas in lungs.
 A lung transplant may be performed if a lung is severely damaged and if a new lung is available.

-Hopefully researchers will soon discover new ways to help people with chronic obstructive pulmonary disease.
-The patient's doctor should know about these if they appear and will be able to offer advice.
+Medical scientists continue to explore COPD and related lung disorders.
+Hopefully, the researchers will soon discover new ways to help people with chronic obstructive pulmonary disease.
+The patient's doctor should know about these treatments if they appear and will be able to offer new advice.